hamidrezaHemati/hamidrezahemati.github.io/contact/index.md

 We welcome inquiries from prospective students, collaborators, industry partners, and anyone interested in our research on autonomous systems, AI, robotics, and computer vision.

-Autonomous Intelligent Systems Laboratory (AISL) Department of Computer Engineering
+Autonomous Intelligent Systems Laboratory (AISL)<br>
+Department of Computer Engineering<br>
-Amirkabir University of Technology (Tehran Polytechnic) Hafez Ave, Tehran, Iran
+Amirkabir University of Technology (Tehran Polytechnic)<br>

-👥 Visiting the Lab
+Hafez Ave, Tehran, Iran

-We are located at:
+Visiting the Lab, We are located at:

-1st Floor – Hoosh Company
+ - 1st Floor – Hoosh Company

-3rd Floor – AISL Lab
+ - 3rd Floor – AISL Lab

 Want to Collaborate?
 Whether you're a student, researcher, or industry professional, we are open to new collaborations.
 Contact us to discuss research projects, internship opportunities, or academic-industrial partnerships.